JuliaLang/julia/doc/manual/modules.rst

 of each file loaded by ``include`` or added explicity by ``include_dependency`` is unchanged, or equal to the modification time truncated to the nearest second (to accommodate systems that can't copy mtime with sub-second accuracy).
-It also takes into account whether the path to the file chosen by the search logic in ``require`` matches the path that had created the precompile file.
+It also takes into account whether the path to the file chosen by the search logic (during module/package loading) matches the path that had created the precompile file.

 It also takes into account the set of dependencies already loaded into the current process and won't recompile those modules, even if their files change or disappear,